petro97/cash-transactions/README.md

 3. **Set up API keys:**

-Create a `.env` file in the root directory of the project and add the following environment variables:
+Create a `.env` file in the root directory of the project and add the following environment variables.
+Add your API HOST value.

 ```env
 API_HOST=https://api.example.com